realalienzjc/Getting.and.cleaning.data_course.project.2/README.md

 ===

 ## Purposes

 - To clean the raw files and make a tidy dataset for later processing

 - To demonstrate the ability to collect, work with, and clean a data set.

+## General Description

+According to the course project requirements, the run_analysis.R is supposed to do the following tasks right now:

+	1. Merges the training and the test sets to create one data set.
+	2. Extracts only the measurements on the mean and standard deviation for each measurement.
+	3. Uses descriptive activity names to name the activities in the data set
+	4. Appropriately labels the data set with descriptive variable names.
+	5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+For information about the raw datasets, please also see the README file under the directory "UCI HAR Dataset"

 ## Files Layout

-- UCI HAR Dataset and its subdirectory
+- UCI HAR Dataset and its subdirectory :
-raw data retrieved from link on course project page, <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>
+raw data retrieved from link on course project page, <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip> and unzipped

 - run_analysis.R
 the processing script for generating the tidy datasets.

 - README.md